-V, Mo, Sn, and W were scarched for in all of the alloys and Ti and Zr in most of the alloys.
-These elements were not detected, but a small amount of Bs was found in B13.
+V, Mo, Sn, and W were searched for in all of the alloys and Ti and Zr in most of the alloys.
+These elements were not detected, but a small amount of Be was found in B13.

-\ None denotes not added.
+None denotes not added.

-\ ND denotes not detocted.
+ND denotes not detected.

-+ Split open hearth heat.
-The boron additions were made with Grainel No. 79 (CS and C11), Ferrobaron (C12 and C14), and Grainel No. 1 (C19) in the mold.
+Split open hearth heat.
+The boron additions were made with Grainal No. 79 (C9 and C11), Ferroboron (C12 and C14), and Grainal No. 1 (C19) in the mold.

-Trace (less than 0.000 %)boron was detected by chemical analysis.
+$^5$ Trace (less than 0.0001 %) boron was detected by chemical analysis.

 by induction heating of the charge in crucibles of high-purity magnesia, except for the two alloys containing manganese (B13 and B14), which were melted in commercial crucibles of beryllia.
-Additions as required were made of carbon and electrolytic manganese in the initial charge, whereas the boron was added to the molten metal as commercial ferroboron containing about 12 percent The heats were not deoxidized with of boron. aluminum or silicon.
-Melting and subsequent solidification of the ingot were carried out in vacuo obtained by means of a mechanical vacuum pump rated to attain a vacuum of $0.02 \mu$ of mercury.
-In most cases, the system was vacuum tight as was indicated by the manometer after standing or deoxidized with several of the alloys, were about the same as those g and subsequent contained in the electrolytic iron used as the base contained in the electrolytic iron used as the base material.
+Additions as required were made of carbon and electrolytic manganese in the initial charge, whereas the boron was added to the molten metal as commercial ferroboron containing about 12 percent of boron.
+The heats were not deoxidized with aluminum or silicon.
+Melting and subsequent solidification of the ingot were carried out in vacuo obtained by means of a mechanical vacuum pump rated to attain a vacuum of $0.02 \ \mu$ of mercury.
+In most cases, the system was vacuum tight as was indicated by the manometer after standing for 12 to 15 hr. without operating the pump.
+The boron additions were made by means of a special holder without disturbing the vacuum.

+The manganese, nickel, and cobalt contents were approximately the same for each alloy, except for two (B13 and B14) in which the manganese was intentionally added.
+These impurities and the sulfur and phosphorus contents, as determined for several of the alloys, were about the same as those contained in the electrolytic iron used as the base material.
 In some cases, there was some pick-up in silicon and aluminum (incident to the melting operation) especially in the alloys prepared in the commercial crucibles.
-The results of the vacuum fusion analyses showed that the oxygen and nitrofor 12 to 15 hr. without operating the pump.
-The boron additions were made by means of a special were approximately the same for each alloy, except for two (B13 and B14) in which the manganese was intentionally added.
-These impurities and the sulfur and phosphorus contents, as determined for holder without disturbing the vacuum.

-The manganese, nickel, and cobalt contents

-gen contents of the alloys were low except for the relatively high values for oxygen of the two ironboron alloys (B3 and B4) not treated with carbon; 0.004 to 0.005 percent of oxygen was obtained in the boron-treated alloys B2 and B5.
+The results of the vacuum fusion analyses showed that the oxygen and nitrogen contents of the alloys were low except for the relatively high values for oxygen of the two ironboron alloys (B3 and B4) not treated with carbon; 0.004 to 0.005 percent of oxygen was obtained in the boron-treated alloys B2 and B5.